-Boaz (left pillar) – represents the intuitive, abstract, and creative principle of mankind’s higher spiritual nature.
-In Hebrew Boaz means “strength is within.”
-Was often attributed with the Moon as a symbol of the knowledge of “evil,” that which is unseen in.
-The darkness of the night sky, the mysteries of life.
+Boaz (left pillar) – represents the sacred feminine and the intuitive ability found in the abstract and creative principles of our higher spiritual nature.
+In Hebrew, Boaz means “strength is within.”
+Boaz was often attributed with the Moon as a symbol of the knowledge of “evil” or that which is unseen, such as the darkness of the night sky and the mysteries of life.

 1 Kings 7:15-22 ” 15 He cast two bronze pillars, each eighteen cubits high and twelve cubits in circumference.16 He also made two capitals of cast bronze to set on the tops of the pillars; each capital was five cubits high.
 17 A network of interwoven chains adorned the capitals on top of the pillars, seven for each capital.
 18 He made pomegranates in two rows encircling each network to decorate the capitals on top of the pillars.
 He did the same for each capital.
 19 The capitals on top of the pillars in the portico were in the shape of lilies, four cubits high.
 20 On the capitals of both pillars, above the bowl-shaped part next to the network, were the two hundred pomegranates in rows all around.
 21 He erected the pillars at the portico of the temple.
 The pillar to the south he named Jachin and the one to the north Boaz.
 22 The capitals on top were in the shape of lilies.
 And so the work on the pillars was completed.